mesosphere/dcos-docs-site/CONTRIBUTING.md

 ## When a PR is ready for publishing

+### Style guides

+In general, the documentation team uses Vale as our style guide.
+Anything that deviates from that style guide is decided by the docs team and implemented in Vale.

+Kubernetes also has some terms that are specific to Kubernetes.
+That [style guide is found on the Kubernetes website](https://kubernetes.io/docs/contribute/style/style-guide/).

 ### Give final approvals and merge

 By this time, you should have a tech writer assigned to the PR and they will have given feedback.
 Once both sides have signed off, it is ready for a `ready-to-merge` label.

 ### Docs Team will merge your PR

-docs builds go live as needed and sometimes multiple times in a day.
+Docs builds go live as needed and sometimes multiple times in a day.
 For hotfixes, please make sure to communicate the reason for escalation to immediate promotion.